KeyStarr/AndroidWhiteLabelExample/README.md

 * Service locator: Koin
 * Network: Okhttp + Retrofit
 * Images: Glide
-* Other libs for small specific tasks like barcode.
+* Other libs for small specific tasks like displaying the barcode.